 Now, which visa should you get, a working holiday visa or a tourist visa?
-I’m glad I asked as both visas are a great way to get into Australia and take a look around.
+Both visas are a great way to get into Australia and explore the country.
 The most important thing to stress here is visas aren’t set in stone.

-You are probably able to get either a tourist visa or working holiday visa of some kind to get into Australia but it depends on the country your passport was issued by so run that by the Department of Immigration before you book anything!
+You are probably able to get either a tourist visa or working holiday visa, however this does depend on the country your passport was issued by, so we recommend running that by the Department of Immigration before you book anything!

 Who Can Get Each Visa?

 A tourist visa is pretty much open to anyone who wants to come to Australia but there are different classes of tourist visa for different nations.
 Pretty much every country in Europe can get an eVisitor visa (subclass 651) when they come to Australia – you apply online (or with us) and it is all taken care of.

 Other visitors – take note those from the America’s – have to get a slightly different visa (Don’t worry, it is still pretty stress free).
 The Electronic Travel Authority visa (subclass 601) is an online form, costs $20 and takes about a day to be processed.
 This is the one for Canada/United States – so take a look if you’re coming from there.